mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-30-delaunay-super-triangle-revisited.md

 In our [last installment][1], I hit a roadblock.
 I attempted to implement Delaunay triangulations using the Bowyer-Watson algorithm, followed [this pseudo-code from Wikipedia][2], and ended up with a mostly working F# implementation.
-The working part is that given a list of points, my code produces a triangulation.
-The mostly part is that occasionally the outer boundary of the triangulation displays bends towards the inside, something that should never supposed happen for a proper Delaunay triangulation.
+Given a list of points, the code produces a triangulation, but occasionally the outer boundary of the triangulation is not convex, displaying bends towards the inside, something that should never supposed happen for a proper Delaunay triangulation.

-While I could not figure out the exact issue, by elimination I could narrow it down a bit.
-My guess at that point was that the issue was probably a missing unstated condition, probably related to the initial super-triangle.
+While I could not figure out the exact issue, by elimination I narrowed it down a bit.
+My guess was that the issue was probably a missing unstated condition, probably related to the initial super-triangle.
 As it turns out, my guess was correct.

-The reason I know is, a kind stranger on the internet reached out with a couple of helpful links:
+The reason I know is, a kind stranger on the internet reached out with a couple of helpful links (thank you!):

-[Bowyer-Watson algorithm: how to fill "holes" left by removing triangles with super triangle vertices][3] [Bowyer-Watson algorithm for Delaunay triangulation fails, when three vertices approach a line][4]
+[Bowyer-Watson algorithm: how to fill "holes" left by removing triangles with super triangle vertices][3]
+[Bowyer-Watson algorithm for Delaunay triangulation fails, when three vertices approach a line][4]

-The second link in particular mentions that the Wikipedia page does indeed omit some conditions, and suggests that a valid initial super triangle should verify the following property:
+The second link in particular mentions that the Wikipedia page is indeed missing conditions, and suggests that the initial super triangle should verify the following property to be valid:

 > it seems that one should rather demand that the vertices of the super triangle have to be outside all circumcircles of any three given points to begin with (which is hard when any three points are almost collinear)

-That doesn't look overly complicated, let's check if this fixes our problem!
+That doesn't look overly complicated, let's modify our code accordingly, and check if this fixes our problem!

 <!--more-->